Licensed & Certified

 Absolute Impartiality

 As umpire, we represent no party.
-Our sole obligation is to the integrity of the appraisal process and to issuing fair, well-reasoned, and defensible awards.
+Our sole obligation is to the integrity of the appraisal process and to issuing fair, well-reasoned awards.

 πŸ“